boryspaulewicz/bhsdtr/ordinal/Readme.md

           1.27   1.31
     97.5% 1.89   1.68

-Now we see that the two models give very similar point and interval estimates of sample-average *d'*.
+Now we see that the two models give very similar point and interval estimates of average *d'*.

 To summarize, the SDT model is much simpler (it has only one set of thresholds for each participant), it fits the data well at the individual level, and it correctly assumes that the individual *d'* / shift values are log-normally distributed.
 SDT is a clear winner, right?
 Not yet it isn't.